paulwarren/nzde/dict/K/README.md

 ## kuri

-<b>1</b> n. the dog introduced by the pre-European Polynesian settlers[ORIGIN: Maori](See Maori dog)
+<b>1</b> n. the dog introduced by the pre-European Polynesian settlers [ORIGIN: Maori] (See Maori dog)
 > variant spellings including goorie/goory q.v.

 <b>2</b> n. in early, Maori contextual use, occas. applied to the ?young of any (?smallish) animal; a young pig.

-<b>3</b> n. a dog owned, often communally, by Maori. <i>Canis familiaris</i>, the dog introduced by Europeans, and early associated with Maori ownership, and ill thrift, esp. such dogs running wild in packs. (in the mid to late 19th c. such wild dogs were often thought erron. to be descendants of the Polynesian dog, prob. largely because of the often derog. epithet Maori being attached to the wild dog.)(See Maori dog)
+<b>3</b> n. a dog owned, often communally, by Maori. <i>Canis familiaris</i>, the dog introduced by Europeans, and early associated with Maori ownership, and ill thrift, esp. such dogs running wild in packs. (in the mid to late 19th c. such wild dogs were often thought erron. to be descendants of the Polynesian dog, prob. largely because of the often derog. epithet Maori being attached to the wild dog.)
+(See Maori dog)

-<b>3</b> n. any mongrel or unruly dog[ORIGIN: Maori]
+<b>3</b> n. any mongrel or unruly dog [ORIGIN: Maori]
 > >ca1890-1900 p.c.
 Prof. P.S.Ardern. goory used in Auckland for a mongrel dog, or often humorously.

 n. (informal) a mongrel, a ratbag.

 <b>1</b> n.
 (Rural) [Ma.]
 1. orig. dog brought by the Maori.
 2. an early whaling ship-dog that bred onshore in the wild.
 3. dog [often as goory.]